cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-cli-tasks.md

   * ***use_sudo*** - Optional parameter.
 This flag is used to set run permissions on the host VM during bootstrap.
 If this parameter is omitted, sudo permissions will be used by default.

+  * ***privileged*** - Optional parameter.
+This flag is used to obtain docker read/write permissions on the host VMs home dir in SElinux distributions.
+If this parameter is omitted, `false` will be assumed.

   * ***docker_service_start_command*** - Optional parameter.
 The command to use in order to start the docker daemon.
 If not set, `service docker start` will be assumed.